Participant Info

 Keywords

-18th- & 19th-Century American History, Women, Family, Childhood, Slavery, American Masculinity, Capitalism, Mercantilism, Material Culture, as well as Thomas Jefferson and Monticello.
+18th- & 19th-Century American History, Women, Family, Childhood, Slavery, American Masculinity, Capitalism, Mercantilism, Material Culture.

 Additional Contact Information